Nero103/Nero103/README.md

 # 👋🏽 Hello there!

-I'm an aspiring data analyst thrilled to share my journey with you.
+I'm a data analyst thrilled to share my journey with you.
 Let me give you a glimpse into who I am and what I bring to the table.

 ## Background:
 📜 Picture the edgy student in class who rocked flannel shirts, or occasionally all black, but was easy to get along with.
 That was me and a bit still am!
 I bring a unique blend of creativity and approachability to the table, making collaboration a breeze.
 I thrive on brainstorming innovative ideas and bringing them to life in analytical projects.
 With a Bachelor's in Psychology, specializing in research and experimentation, I've developed my skills in understanding human behavior and biology while delving into and utilizing data analytics.
 My journey started with a focus on market research and the healthcare industry, where I learned to dissect data and draw meaningful insights.
 As a Tableau Desktop Specialist, I've also honed my skills in SQL and Python, making me versatile.